Advection methods

 The advection/

-folder gathers the backward semi lagrangian scheme classes.
-There are two main classes, AdvectionSpatial and AdvectionVelocity.
-Implementing these operators separately makes sense, since we are using time splitting.
+folder gathers the classes which implement backward semi-Lagrangian schemes.
+There are 1D and 2D operators.
+Implementing the operators separately makes sense, since we are using time splitting.

 The feet of the characteristic curves are used to interpolate the updated distribution function on mesh points.
 It uses batched interpolators so the interpolation step is done over the whole distribution function.